guillemborrell/dr/README.md

 ## Caveats

-1. `dr` uses Polars to build and transform dataframes in Rust, and the entire table has to be loaded in memory.
+1. `dr` uses Polars to build and transform dataframes in Rust, and the entire table may be loaded in memory.
 At the time when `dr` was created, streaming support didn't get along very well with SQL contexts.

 2. `dr` uses Polars' SQLContext to execute the query which supports a small subset of the SQL language.